muratk3n/thirdwave/en/README.md

 theory begins by assuming that the atomic constituents undergo small oscillations about fixed lattice positions; for gases, independent atoms are assumed and interactions are introduced as weak perturbations.
-In the case of liquids, however, the inter- actions are as important as in the solid state, but there is no underlying ordered structure to begin with"
+In the case of liquids, however, the interactions are as important as in the solid state, but there is no underlying ordered structure to begin with"